Ageism consultation

 • Ageism in Healthcare

-by Cheri R., over 1 year ago
+by Cheri R., about 2 years ago

 In the summer of 2021 I started dropping things and feeling very dizzy., developed breathing problems associated with asthma and my AFIB and AF worsened.
 By November I was unable to work due to increasingly problematic symptoms in my hands, feet, lungs, heart and brain.
 Until then I had been active, swimming most days, had a busy social life and worked full-time as a library consultant.